RECODE & Cities for People Civic Innovation Awards

 Post-secondary partner: University of Guelph

 Community BUILD | York Region, Ontario

 This project will support a “DesignJam” – a two-day collaborative event that will help find new solutions to local priorities such as youth unemployment and food insecurity.
 The DesignJam brings together a diverse collection of community members, including youth from the York Region District School Board and experts from partnering institutions for two days of intense, collaborative work.
 This is part of a greater effort in the region to help businesses that are “mission-driven” – that is, pursuing a positive social or economic impact.

-Post-secondary partners: York University & Seneca College
+Post-secondary partner: York University & Seneca College

-Community partners: ventureLAB and United Way Toronto
+Community partner: ventureLAB and United Way Toronto

 Building a Virtual Knowledge Commons for Pop-up Shops | Toronto, Ontario

 Pop-up shops – temporary stores that “pop up” for a few days or months – offer opportunities to support neighbourhood revitalization.
 They are increasingly popular owing in part to the fact that they are particularly well-placed to test the market and/or new products.
 As such, they lower risk and barriers to entrepreneurship.
 This proposed initiative will research and disseminate pop-up shop best practices.